Creating new water resources

 For more information:

-Through the E4Water project, SUEZ is working to find concrete environmental solutions for industrial clients to reduce their water use or energy consumption.
+Through the E4Water project, SUEZ is working to find concrete environmental solutions for industrial clients to reduce their water use and energy consumption.

-SUEZ is engaged in this consortium in specific projects that bring together two of its industrial customers: Total Refining & Chemicals and Procter & Gamble.
-Robust industrial and control processes are starting to be widely recommended and deployed by certain manufacturers, who are most exposed to water stress.
+SUEZ is working with a consortium in specific projects that bring together two of its industrial customers: Total Refining & Chemicals and Procter & Gamble.
+Robust industrial and control processes are starting to be widely recommended and deployed by certain manufacturers, who are most affected by water stress.